buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/entities/contract.md

 #### Transaction meta-arguments

 Going into more depth with this method, if one wants to tweak the [Hedera File Service - Create File Transaction](https://docs.hedera.com/guides/docs/sdks/file-storage/create-a-file) step with extra-arguments, just pass in a second param to the `upload` call which is a object of the form `{_file: {...}}` containing any required options.
-For example, to attach a "Hello Strato" memo to the uploaded contract code, the resulting call would end up being: `session.upload(contract, {_file: {fileMemo: "Hello Strato"}})`.
+For example, to attach a "Hello Venin" memo to the uploaded contract code, the resulting call would end up being: `session.upload(contract, {_file: {fileMemo: "Hello Venin"}})`.

 To pass [Create Smart Contract Transaction](https://docs.hedera.com/guides/docs/sdks/smart-contracts/create-a-smart-contract) parameters, have the second object parameter contain a property called `_contract` with the same rationale in mind: set values that you wish to send to the `ContractCreateTransaction` constructor.
 For instance, if you would like to set a `gas` contract-creation limit to 100,000tℏ, your end `upload` call would be: `session.upload(contract, {_contract: {gas: 100_000}})`.
 By the way, the default `gas` set for contract-creation transaction [can be tweaked by the `HEDERAS_DEFAULT_CONTRACT_TRANSACTION_GAS` environment variable](../../configuration.md) and is currently set to `169_000`.

 You can, of course, pass in both `_file` and `_contract` options.
-Merging the above 2 examples, `session.upload(contract, {_contract: {gas: 100_000}, _file: {fileMemo: "Hello Strato"}})` would end up uploading a `Contract.byteCode` to Hedera and have a memo attached to the resulting file called "Hello Strato".
+Merging the above 2 examples, `session.upload(contract, {_contract: {gas: 100_000}, _file: {fileMemo: "Hello Venin"}})` would end up uploading a `Contract.byteCode` to Hedera and have a memo attached to the resulting file called "Hello Venin".
 It would then set a `gas` limit of 100,000tℏ to create the contract.
 A working example of this, could look as follows:

 ```js live=true containerKey=contract_and_file_options
 const { session } = await ApiSession.default();